Bubble Pop! (song): Music video and promotion

 On June 30, 2011, the music video teaser for "Bubble Pop" was released.
 The video was filmed mid-June in Okinawa, Japan, and was officially released on July 4, 2011.
 The music video features a short cameo from Lee Joon from MBLAQ.
 The music video made Hyuna the first Korean female solo singer to reach more than 100 million views on a single YouTube video.
 Hyuna promoted the title track "Bubble Pop!" on music shows from July 8, 2011, on KBS's Music Bank, MBC's Show!
 Music Core, SBS's Inkigayo and Mnet's M!
 Countdown.

+In popular culture

+The song is also featured in the 2017 dance video game Just Dance 2018.
+In 2016, the song was parodied in the Family Guy episode "Candy, Quahog Marshmallow".